Opening doors to opportunity so individuals can achieve their dreams.

 In 1987, Dr. Sánchez founded Southwest Key Programs in a basement in San Antonio, Texas with a staff of five.
 Today, that small team has grown to serve youth and their families in seven states across the U.S.

 - Founded: 1987

-- Program Locations: Texas, California, New York, Georgia, Arizona, Wisconsin
+- Program Locations: Arizona, California, Florida, Georgia, New York, Texas and Wisconsin

-- Funding: Our Immigrant Children's Shelters are funded by U.S. federal contracts.
+- Funding: Our Immigrant Children's Shelters are funded by contracts with the U.S. Office of Refugee Resettlement, under the U.S. Department of Health and Human Services.
 All other Southwest Key programming is funded by grants and contracts from federal, state, and local governments, foundations, corporations and private contributions.